bjoshua/apt_mirror/README.md

 # Description

-This cookbook will provide LWRPs to create, update and destroy apt repo mirrors using the apt-mirror command.
+This cookbook will provide LWRPs to create, update and destroy apt repo mirrors using the apt_mirror command.
 It may also provide a function to set up automatic updating of mirrors via cron job.

 # Requirements